-Glance over travel imagery in brochures, on social media feeds, and travel sites, and it is hard to believe just how impactful the travel industry is on the environment.
+Is the Travel Industry Doing Enough to Go Green – Glance over travel imagery in brochures, on social media feeds, and travel sites, and it is hard to believe just how impactful the travel industry is on the environment.

 Water, energy, and raw materials are used at an alarming rate, placing considerable strain on local communities that struggle to absorb this financial impact.

-Perhaps most devastating are the physical impacts of tourism, including solid waste and littering, construction, aesthetical pollution, deforestation and marine habitat devastation, and the alteration of ecosystems.
+Perhaps most devastating are the physical impacts of tourism, including solid waste and littering, construction, aesthetically pollution, deforestation and marine habitat devastation, and the alteration of ecosystems.

 Sure, we’re able to acknowledge the symptoms as part of our desire to travel further, and faster, but can the industry manage, and reverse the toll they are taking on our planet?